 Preserve Your Records

-We invite Survivors, their families, and others whose lives have been impacted by residential schools to continue to share your truths and experiences in any form you wish.
+We invite Survivors, their families, and others whose lives have been impacted by residential schools to continue to share their truths and experiences in any form.

-By sharing your experiences, you become part of the shared vision of all parties to the Settlement Agreement: to create a place of learning and dialogue, sharing and understanding, where the collective and individual truth of former students of the residential schools would be honoured and protected in order to move the country further down the path of reconciliation.
+By sharing your experiences, you create a place of learning, dialogue, and understanding, where the collective and individual truths of Survivors and others impacted by residential schools are honoured and protected to advance reconciliation.

 Protect the Knowledge